FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality

 \subsection{Performance}

 Virtual and augmented reality demands high frame rates along with high quality to ensure an immersive and comfortable experience.
-Our neural synthesis method introduces both spatial and angular (stereo) visual perception for real-time performance (\Cref{sec:method:representation}).
-Further, our precision-latency joint optimization for the representation and network also balances quality and performance.
-Here, we evaluate the performance of each component in our system and compare with existing neural synthesis solutions.
+Our neural synthesis method achieves real-time performance through our egocentric neural representation (\Cref{sec:method:representation}) as well as the spatial and angular (stereoscopic) foveation (\Cref{sec:synthesis}).
+Further, our latency-quality joint optimization for the representation and network also balances quality and performance (\Cref{sec:method:optimization}).
+Here, we evaluate the performance of each component and compare with existing neural synthesis solutions.

-For high resolution ($1440\times1600$), high field-of-view ($110$ deg) stereo images required by VR display, our system completes all computation (including gaze-contingent neural-inference and elemental images composition) in $31.8$ms per frame without stereo foveation, as shown in \Cref{tbl:ablation} .
-Compared with {\bf NeRF} (the bottom row of \Cref{tbl:ablation}), our spatial foveation significantly improves the system performance from offline computation (in seconds) to interactive speed (about 30FPS).
-Our stereo foveation further reduces the computation time and achieves a high performance of more than 50 frames per second, contributing to a temporally continuous viewing experience without loss of perceived resolution and quality.
+For high resolution ($1440\times1600$), high field-of-view ($110$ deg) stereo images required by VR display, our system completes all computation (including gaze-contingent neural-inference and elemental images composition) in $31.8$ms per frame without stereo foveation, as shown in \Cref{tbl:ablation}. \nothing{Compared with {\bf NeRF} and {\bf PANO} (the bottom rows of \Cref{tbl:ablation}), our spatial foveation significantly improves the system performance from offline computation (in seconds) to interactive speed (about 30FPS).}While our egocentric neural representation (which costs $562$ms) significantly speedup the synthesis compared to {\bf NeRF} and {\bf PANO} (the bottom rows of \Cref{tbl:ablation}), our spatial foveation further improves the system performance from offline computation to interactive speed (about 30FPS).
+Finally, our full method with both spatial and stereoscopic foveation\nothing{Our stereoscopic foveation further reduces the computation time and} achieves a high performance of\nothing{to} 50 FPS, contributing to a temporally continuous viewing experience without loss of perceived resolution and quality.